mitodl/redux-asserts/README.md

 ### listenForActions

-Asserts that a list of actions were called during the execution of the callback, then resolves the `Promise`.
+Asserts that a list of actions were called during or after the execution of the callback, then resolves the `Promise`.
 The `Promise` will reject on an assertion error, but note that there are cases where the `Promise` may resolve earlier than the user would want, or the `Promise` may never be resolved or rejected.